ysyk2021/the-self-care-transformation-prioritizing-self-care-for-personal-wellness-and-transformation/src/chapter-3-1.md

-Chapter: Common Barriers to Practicing Self-Care
+Common Barriers to Practicing Self-Care
 ================================================

 In this chapter, we will explore the common barriers that individuals often face when trying to practice self-care in "The Self Care Transformation: Prioritizing Self Care for Personal Wellness and Transformation."
 It is important to identify these barriers as they can hinder the incorporation of self-care into one's daily life.
 By understanding and addressing these obstacles, individuals can overcome them and make self-care a priority.